thefirstwind/springcloud-series/README05_API_Gateway.md

 # Part5 Zuul Proxy as API Gateway

+> In microservices architecture, there could be a number of API services
+> and few UI components that are talking to APIs.
+As of now, many microservices
+> based application still use monolithic front-ends where the entire UI
+> is built as a single module.
+You may choose to go with micro-frontends
+> where the UI is also decomposed into multiple microservice talking to
+> APIs to get the relevant data.
+Instead of letting UI know about all our
+> microservices details we can provide a unified proxy interface that will
+> delegate the calls to various microservices based on URL pattern.
+> In this post, we will learn how to create API Gateway using Spring Cloud Zuul Proxy.

+## Why do we need API Gateway?
+## Implementing API Gateway using Spring Cloud Zuul Proxy
+## Using Zuul Filters for cross-cutting concerns

 ## Related Content
 * [Part1 overview](README.md)
 * [Part2 Spring Cloud Config and Vault](README02_Config_Vault.md)